 4.2) Toroidal Ferrite Probe

 A current probe is constructed using a toroidal ferrite, a diode pump circuit and a digital voltmeter (Lascar DPM1AS-BL snap-fit low power voltmeter is suitable) and is shown in figure 14 below.
 The 10 μF capacitor is a low inductance tantalum type and is a large value in order to be able to maintain its charge during the VNA frequency sweeps.
 The diode pump principle is explained in Principle of the Current Detection Circuit as is the linearising method which is used later in order to improve accuracy.
 The low inherent capacitance to ground of the probe ensures the minimum antenna perturbation and the best accuracy possible using a near field intrusive measurement device.
 As the digital voltmeter is battery powered, there is no disturbance from any power supply or earth wires.
-The digital display can be clearly seen at a 'far field' distance thus removing the need for personnel to be in the near field area which would affect antenna behaviour.
+The digital display can be clearly seen at a 'far field' distance thus removing the need for personnel to be in the near field area which would also affect antenna behaviour.
 A ground plane is provided under the antenna but is not connected to either the test equipment or to ground.

 Figure 14 Current Probe

 Measurements are then performed with a narrow band swept frequency with the VNA set to S11, such that the antenna acts as a monopole of quarter wavelength, to find the antenna centre frequency.
-The analyser is then set to carrier wave at the matched centre frequency for each for the individual measurement steps.
+The VNA is then set to carrier wave at the matched centre frequency and the whole procedure is repeated for each for the individual measurement steps.
 The toroidal ferrite probe is moved along the length of the antenna and measurements taken at intervals of 10 degrees.
 The result of one set of measurements is shown in figure 15 as a probe voltage reading versus the physical position of the toroid on the antenna.
 The voltage curve which represents the vector difference current distribution in the antenna is scaled but not linearised.
 The probe circuit gives a peak positive voltage reading and this occurs when the phase at the input to the antenna is at +90°.
 This makes the phase at the end of the antenna 0° and the reflected current is then negative phase.
 This convention is kept throughout these studies and has been found to be the simplest to use both mathematically and in the comprehension of the electrical behaviour within the antenna.

 Figure 15 Quarter Wave Monopole Current Distribution